 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and cash equivalents and accounts receivable.
 The Company's cash and cash equivalents are maintained with financial institutions with high credit standings.
-The Federal Deposit Insurance Corporation ("FDIC") fully insures all non-interest bearing accounts and insures interest bearing accounts not to exceed \$250,000 due to a temporary federal program in effect for December 31, 2010 through December 31, 2012.
-The Company had no uninsured cash and cash equivalents.
+The Federal Deposit Insurance Corporation ("FDIC") fully insures all deposit accounts up to \$250,000 per depositor, per insured bank.
 Sales are typically made on credit and the Company generally does not require collateral.
 Management performs ongoing credit evaluations of its customers' financial condition and maintains an allowance for estimated losses.
 Historically, the Company has experienced minimal charges relative to doubtful accounts.